Authorship of the Bible: Hebrew Bible

-The Hebrew Bible, or Tanakh, is the collection of scriptures making up the Bible used by Judaism; the same books, in a slightly different order, also make up the Protestant version of the Old Testament.
+The Hebrew Bible, or Tanakh, is the collection of scriptures making up the Bible used by Judaism.
+The same books, in a slightly different order, also make up the Protestant version of the Old Testament.
 The order used here follows the divisions used in Jewish Bibles.

+Most of the Hebrew Bible was written between the late 8th century BCE and early 6th century BCE.
+Biblical texts were written by scribes (Hebrew: sofer), the literate class of bureaucrats in a mostly non-literate, oral culture.
+The question of biblical authorship was not important until Hellenization in the 4th century BCE, long after most biblical books had been written.
+Ancient Greeks believed that a text's authority depended on its author, and Jewish tradition was pressured to identify authors for its writings.